 JetBlue further empowers crewmembers to be BlueHeroes – to act as citizens, protect the JetBlue brand.
 To do the right thing for the customer when things go wrong.
 This is how the brand approach contact center management.

-T-Mobile, the self-described “Un-Carrier” is taking a different approach.
+The self-described “Un-Carrier,” T-mobile customer experience takes a different approach.
 Two weeks ago at the Forrester conference in San Francisco, Sid Bothra shared the brand’s new strategy for call centers management.